Network switch: Bridging

 Modern commercial switches primarily use Ethernet interfaces.
 The core function of an Ethernet switch is to provide multiple ports of layer-2 bridging.
 Layer-1 functionality is required in all switches in support of the higher layers.
 Many switches also perform operations at other layers.
 A device capable of more than bridging is known as a multilayer switch.

 A layer 2 network device is a multiport device that uses hardware addresses (MAC addresses) to process and forward data at the data link layer (layer 2).

 A switch operating as a network bridge may interconnect otherwise separate layer 2 networks.
-The bridge learns the MAC address of each connected device.
+The bridge learns the MAC address of each connected device, storing this data in a table that maps MAC addresses to ports.
+This table is often implemented using high-speed content-addressable memory (CAM), some vendors refer to the MAC address table as a CAM table.

 Bridges also buffer an incoming packet and adapt the transmission speed to that of the outgoing port.
 While there are specialized applications, such as storage area networks, where the input and output interfaces are the same bandwidth, this is not always the case in general LAN applications.
 In LANs, a switch used for end-user access typically concentrates lower bandwidth and uplinks into a higher bandwidth.

+The Ethernet header at the start of the frame contains all the information required to make a forwarding decision, some high-performance switches can begin forwarding the frame to the destination whilst still receiving the frame payload from the sender.
+This cut-through switching can significantly reduce latency through the switch.

-Interconnects between switches may be regulated using the spanning tree protocol (STP) that disables forwarding on links so that the resulting local area network is a tree without switching loops.
+Interconnects between switches may be regulated using the Spanning Tree Protocol (STP) that disables forwarding on links so that the resulting local area network is a tree without switching loops.
 In contrast to routers, spanning tree bridges must have topologies with only one active path between two points.
-Shortest path bridging and TRILL (TRansparent Interconnection of Lots of Links) are layer 2 alternatives to STP which allow all paths to be active with multiple equal cost paths.
+Shortest path bridging and TRILL (Transparent Interconnection of Lots of Links) are layer 2 alternatives to STP which allow all paths to be active with multiple equal cost paths.

 Types

 Form factors

 Switches are available in many form factors, including stand-alone, desktop units which are typically intended to be used in a home or office environment outside a wiring closet; rack-mounted switches for use in an equipment rack or an enclosure; DIN rail mounted for use in industrial environments; and small installation switches, mounted into a cable duct, floor box or communications tower, as found, for example, in fiber to the office infrastructures.

-Rack-mounted switches may be standalone units, stackable switches or large chassis units with swappable line cards.
+Rack-mounted switches may be stand-alone units, stackable switches or large chassis units with swappable line cards.